Motufoua Secondary School: Education in the 21st century

 Motufoua Secondary School has a central role in the development of Tuvalu.
 The education strategy, as described in the national strategy plan for 2021-2030, is to provide for quality education for sustainable living.
 The issues to be addressed include preparing school leavers to cope when entering university, providing appropriate e-learning opportunities through the internet, and developing a framework for the strengthening of the Tuvaluan language.

 The school staff include Tuvaluan teachers and teachers from other countries.

 Motufoua has limited library facilities and the school has limited numbers of computers.
 In 2011 the school offered a course in computer studies for the first time.
 In 2012 it offered the Certificate IV in Information Technology through a franchise program from Fiji National University.

 In 2012, Atufenua Maui and educators from Japan worked on the implementation of an e-learning pilot system for Motufoua Secondary School that applies the Modular Object Oriented Dynamic Learning Environment (Moodle).
 The e-learning system is intended to benefit students and to provide computer skills to students who will enter tertiary education outside Tuvalu.

 Environmental sustainability

 In 2010 what was described as the largest diesel-solar photovoltaic (PV) hybrid electricity system in the South Pacific was installed at the school.
 This electricity system results in the school having a solar system during the day and a diesel generator at night.
 This hybrid system is part of government policy to increase the use of renewable energy sources.
 Before the installment of the system the school relied upon a diesel powered generator, which needed to be turned off at the night.
 The new system saves thousands of dollars in diesel costs and provides a 24-hour supply of energy, with up to 200 kWh per day.

+As of 2025, there is unreliable water, which affects the students' attendance, performance and overall well-being.
+Tuvalu's Education and Public Works departments are working with UNICEF, with funding from India, to build a new water tank to stabilize residents' water access.